 Welcome to the Newsletter section of the website.

 Each week, we are delighted to share a window into school life with our parents, staff, and Governors.
 Below, you will find our latest news and key updates.
-For a more interactive look at our students' work and recent events, please explore our full Spring Term Sway Newsletter via the link below:
+For a more interactive look at our students' work and recent events, please explore our full 2025/26 Sway Newsletters via the link below:

 Dair House News & Updates